greenorbitspace/hub/userguide/content/en/docs/glossary/d/digital-terrain-model-dtm.md

 ---
-title: Digital Terrain Model (Dtm)
+title: Digital Terrain Model (DTM)
 ref: digital-terrain-model-dtm
+weight: 1
+exported_at: '2025-06-16T15:03:31.886846+00:00'
-description: A Digital Terrain Model (DTM) is a digital representation of the terrain's surface, created using various methods such as remote sensing, photogrammetry, or surveying.
-DTMs are used in various applications, including geographic information systems (GIS), urban planning, and environmental modeling to analyze and visualize the terrain's features and elevation.
+definition: A Digital Terrain Model (DTM) is a 3D representation of a terrain's surface created from elevation data.
+It is commonly used in geographic information systems (GIS) to analyze landforms and terrain features, and serves various applications such as urban planning, environmental studies, and simulation of natural events.
-notion_page_id: 214d6625-c679-806a-ab80-dafd387738ec
-exported_at: '2025-06-16T14:23:39.332328+00:00'
 tags:
 - Research
 - applications
 - sustainability
-category:
+id: GL152
+categories:
 - Space & Technology
-id: GL152
 ---